0x-os/Plan/README.md

 # Project WebRM

-Project WebRM (placeholder name) is an attempt to give users control over the way information is presented to them.
+Project WebRM (Web Remanage) is an attempt to give users control over the way information is presented to them.

 ## Overview

-WebRM will enable the user to be able to personalise webpages to their preferences.
-WebRM aims to achieve this by utilise similar techiques to MitB (Man in the Browser) attacks to modify the content of webpages (client-side).
+WebRM will enable the user to be able to personalise webpages to their preferences (styling as well as the contents of the information presented).
+WebRM aims to achieve this by utilising similar techiques to MitB (Man in the Browser) attacks to modify the content of webpages (client-side).

 ## Road Map

+### Phases
+Phase 1:
+    develop frontend micro framework

+Phase 2:
+    develop a tool that is able to convert website data into a format that is readable to the frontend micro framework

+Phase 3:
+    Develop a tool that is able to conbine the previous two phases into a web extension that is supported on atleast safari and chrome

+### Phase 1
+Required features:
+ - island architecture
+ - partial hydration
+ - component based
+ - virtual DOM with shadow DOM integration

+### Phase 2

-### Currently there are three options:
+#### Currently there are three options:
 1. Use an extension framework

 |Pros|Cons|